-- 1.1 The approved revenue budget for the year is £32.268m.
-The forecast outturn is £31.777m, which is £(0.491)m under the approved budget.
-The underspend has increased by £(0.115)m since last reported. - 1.2 The increased underspend includes £(0.061)m from additional income since last reported, which includes £(0.025)m from licensing, £(0.018)m from parking and £(0.018)m from planning.
-The underspend relating to staff vacancies has also increased by £(0.056)m across the Directorate.
-Other minor movements are a net £0.002m. - 1.3 The approved budget for 2015/16 includes savings of £(2.814)m and all are projected to be delivered in full (paragraph 4).
+- 1.1 The approved revenue budget for the year is £32.176m.
+The forecast outturn is £31.618m, which is £(0.558)m under the approved budget.
+The underspend has increased by £(0.067)m since last reported. - 1.2 The increased underspend includes £(0.113)m from updated forecasts of staff vacancies, offset by a £0.023m reduction in overall expected income and a reduction in the underspend on running costs of £0.023m.
+The Directorate was restructured during 2015 and remaining vacant staff posts are expected to be filled early in 2016. - 1.3 The approved budget for 2015/16 includes savings of £(2.814)m and all are projected to be delivered in full (paragraph 4).
 Savings include £(2.250)m from the One Trafford partnership with Amey LG for Environmental, Highways, Street Lighting, Technical and Property Services. - 1.4 The One Trafford partnership contract commenced on 4th July 2015 for 15 years, and will be monitored through the payment and performance mechanism agreed with Amey as part of the procurement process.
-The budget monitoring reported for services in-scope will reflect actual and forecast economic activity both before and after the contract start date. - 1.5 For traded services (catering and cleaning) there is a forecast net traded surplus of £(0.198)m at the end of March 2016, which is unchanged from last reported.
-The service manages its costs and income over school terms and academic years rather than financial years and any surplus at the end of March is expected to be required to continue investment in the service and in particular improve readiness for the new academic year in September 2016. - 1.6 The Directorate has brought forward balances of £(1.738)m from previous years (paragraph 3).
+The budget monitoring reported for services in-scope will reflect actual and forecast economic activity both before and after the contract start date. - 1.5 For traded services (catering and cleaning) there is a forecast net surplus of £(0.224)m at the end of March 2016, which is £(0.026)m higher than last reported.
+The service manages its costs and income over school terms and academic years rather than financial years and any surplus at the end of March is expected to be required to continue investment in the service and in particular improve readiness for the new academic year in September 2016. - 1.6 The Directorate has brought forward balances of $\mathfrak{L}(1.738)$ m from previous years (paragraph 3).
 This will be utilised for one-off budget pressures in 2015/16 and also to support initiatives to protect services and deliver future efficiencies and income generation.
-The balance after known commitments and the forecast outturn is £(0.368)m. - 1.7 This is the sixth monitoring report of the financial year and, hence, the information available to produce the forecast outturn will be refined and subject to change as the year continues to progress.
+The balance after known commitments and the forecast outturn is $\mathfrak{L}(0.530)$ m. - 1.7 This is the seventh monitoring report of the financial year and the information available to produce the forecast outturn will continue to be refined and subject to change as the year progresses.
 The main assumptions included in the financial forecasts are listed in paragraph 5.